Azure/azure-sdk-tools/eng/common/asset-sync/README.md

 ### Blob Storage

+`scbedd` [did a quick proto of what this _could_ look like.](https://github.com/semick-dev/shipwreck) We'd probably swap to a thin `go` client instead of this python package, but the concept definitely works.

 #### Advantages of `Blob Storage`

 - Size on disk only consists of the files that were pulled.
 There is no .git folder becoming more and more bloated as versions are added.